filecoin-project/FIPs/FIPS/fip-set-the-mining-reserve-to-zero.md

 The proposed change requires future explicit proposals (aiming to incentivize new forms of mining) to explicitly mint new tokens.
 This should not change the difficulty of making such proposals, as both (using the mining reserve, creating new tokens) would have the short term effect of diluting stakeholders.

-## Product Considerations

-TODO

 ## Implementations

 1. Set the balance of `f090` to 0.
 2. Adjust all circulating supply dependencies and the invariant checks to recognize the total supply is no longer 2b given the mining reserve has been set to 0.
+The total supply of the token should be the sum of (mined) + (vested) + (disbursed) - (burned), where disbursed is the tokens that were released (~17.1m tokens) at network launch for SPs in default.

 ## Copyright Waiver